-Only 7 percent of fatal car crashes involve rear impacts, and the vast majority (60-80 percent) of crashes that kill come from the front or side of the vehicle.
-That’s a key statistic because, in a front-end collision, the driver snaps forward toward the point of impact (and is hopefully restrained by a seatbelt), while a rear-facing child falls backward (right into the car seat).
+When it comes to fatal collisions, only about 7 percent of them happen at the back of the car.
+However, 60 to 80 percent of these crashes happen at the front or side of the vehicle.
+In a front-end collision, the driver snaps forward toward the point of impact (and is hopefully restrained by a seatbelt), while a rear-facing child falls backward (right into the car seat).

-Since most crashes occur in this fashion, keeping your child rear facing stacks the deck in your favor.
-Odds are that, when a serious crash occurs, your rear-facing child won’t snap forward into a harness and will instead experience crash forces that are about equally diffused along the car seat.
+Since most crashes occur this way, keeping your kid in a rear-facing car seat stacks the deck in your favor.
+Odds are that when a serious crash occurs your rear-facing child won’t snap forward into a harness and will instead experience crash forces that are about equally diffused along the car seat.
 This helps keep the neck and spine just where we want them (more on that later).

 Why is it so important for the crash forces to be evenly distributed into the seat, rather than unevenly across a harness?
 Because every crash actually involves three collisions: the vehicle striking an object, the body of the occupant striking a harness, and the occupant’s internal organs striking the inside of the body.
 In a front-end collision, the child is already seated (and therefore isn’t traveling into the car seat so much as being pushed further into it), so the second and third collisions occur more or less at the same time, reducing the odds of organ damage.

 These forces, by the way, aren’t trivial.
-A 20-pound toddler traveling at 30 MPH will require 600 lbs of restraining force to keep him or her in place.
-In the rare event of a serious rear collision, that means a rear-facing child snaps forward at 30 MPH and feels 600 lbs pushing back.
-But in the more likely scenario of a front-end collision, those 600 lbs will push the child back into the seat.
+A 20-pound toddler traveling at 30 mph will require 600 pounds of restraining force to keep him or her in place.
+In the rare event of a serious rear collision, that means a rear-facing child snaps forward at 30 mph and feels 600 pounds pushing back.
+But in the more likely scenario of a front-end collision, those 600 pounds will push the child back into the seat.

 Well, it’s bad news for the spinal cord.
 Small children have vertebrae that consist of small bits of cartilage, which will fuse into bone over time.
-Before age two, there’s only a 50 percent chance that the vertebrae in the neck have finished converting from cartilage to bone, and in most cases a child won’t sport a fully reinforced spine until age six.
+Before age 2, there’s only a 50 percent chance that the vertebrae in the neck have finished converting from cartilage to bone, and in most cases, a child won’t sport a fully reinforced spine until age 6.
 Cartilage, unlike bone, allows the spinal cord to stretch up to two inches.
-Yet, it only takes ¼ of an inch to cause paralysis or death.
+Yet, it only takes a quarter of an inch to cause paralysis or death.

-When an adult jerks forward suddenly, his or her bony vertebrae usually prevent the spinal cord from stretching too much (unless the bone itself breaks).
-But when a toddler experiences those same forces, the spinal cord is wont to stretch beyond the point of no return.
-It also doesn’t help that toddler spines support heavy heads (up to 25 percent of the child’s total body weight) so, when your kid flies into a harness, that cranial cannonball forces the spine to stretch even more.
+When an adult jerks forward suddenly, their bony vertebrae usually prevents the spinal cord from stretching too much.
+But when a toddler experiences those same forces, the spinal cord likely stretches beyond the point of no return.
+It also doesn’t help that toddler’s spines support heavy heads (up to 25 percent of the child’s total body weight) so, when your kid flies into a harness, that cranial cannonball forces the spine to stretch even more.

-How Long Should My Kid Ride in Reverse?
+How Long Should My Kid Ride in a Rear-Facing Car Seat?

 Ideally?
 Until your child’s spinal cord ossifies.
-But without a CT scan, you’re not going to know when that happens (and even at age three, the odds barely approach 50 percent).
+But without a CT scan, you’re not going to know when that happens (and even at age 3, the odds barely approach 50 percent).